 Laughs come from scenes with the nightmarishly humdrum ‘book baby’ group, the incompetence of the husband who can’t even run a bath for his son, and Mother’s IDGAF attitude to the never-ending tribulations of parenthood.
 This is most notable when she dryly delivers the line, ‘What fresh hell is this?’ as a patch of fur appears on her lower back.

 As the character’s resentment towards life in the ‘burbs bubbles up, the lines between fantasy and reality become blurred.
 And sadly, this is where the film begins to falter.
-The plotline flits between comedy and body horror – and truthfully, some moments really make you squirm – but the actual ‘transformation’ errs from gross to just a little corny at times.
+The plotline flits between comedy and body horror – and truthfully, some moments really make you squirm – but the actual ‘transformation’ veers from gross to just a little corny at times.

 The occasional colour change of her eyes to signify the ‘hound’ in her is a little too Mystique-from-X-Men.
 And there’s also the implication of other women around her having this ‘gift’ when neighbourhood dogs start to follow her around, but that’s never made explicitly clear.